matomo-org/matomo-java-tracker/README.md

 mvn install
 ```

 The built jars and javadoc can be found in `target`.
-By using the Maven goal `install, the snapshot
+By using the Maven goal `install, a snapshot
 version can be used in your local Maven repository for testing purposes, e.g.

 ```xml
 <dependency>
   <groupId>org.piwik.java.tracking</groupId>
   <artifactId>matomo-java-tracker</artifactId>